About cradle cap

 Cradle cap is the oily, yellow, scaly crusts babies often get on their scalps and sometimes on their torsos and in their body folds.

-Cradle cap happens if your baby’s skin makes too much oil (sebum).
-This extra oil interferes with the natural shedding of skin on his scalp and creates a build-up of dead skin over the scalp.
-Your baby’s skin probably makes the extra oil because mum’s hormones are still circulating in his bloodstream after birth.
+It happens if your baby’s skin makes too much oil (sebum), probably because mum’s hormones are still circulating in your baby’s blood after birth.
+This extra oil interferes with the natural shedding of skin on your baby’s scalp and creates a build-up of dead skin over the scalp.

-Cradle cap might also happen if your baby’s immune system overreacts to the presence of normal yeast on her scalp.
+Cradle cap might also happen if your baby’s immune system overreacts to the presence of yeast on their scalp.
 This overreaction causes inflammation.